shakibyzn/Mofid-Securities-Contest/README.md

 During this ten hour contest, I was supposed to tackle six questions which more mostly related to NLP.
 The questions were designed from easy to hard level and covered a variety of subjects such as basic Python programming, NLP, Emotion Recognition, and Data Science in general.
 At the end of the competition, I placed 34 (top 2%) among 1958 participants. <br/>
-You can look further into questions by clicking on the link below: https://quera.ir/contest/assignments/24489/problems	<br/>
+You can look further into questions by clicking on the link below: https://quera.ir/contest/assignments/24489/problems	<br/> It is worth mentioning that the dataset for problem6 (ShEMO) can be find here https://github.com/mansourehk/ShEMO <br/>

 #### Techniques